-Tiffani Tucker is an Emmy-nominated journalist who is fascinated by the people she meets and telling their stories.
-She anchors weeknights at 5 p.m., 9 p.m., 10 p.m. and 11 p.m. newscasts.
+Tiffani Tucker is a 12-time Emmy-nominated journalist who is fascinated by the people she meets and telling their stories.
+She is the main anchor at 19 News.
+You can watch her weeknights at 5, 6, 10, and 11 p.m.

 Her road to Cleveland began in Los Angeles with internships at KABC and E!
-Entertainment Television before landing jobs at WNDU in South Bend, Indiana, and WPEC in West Palm Beach, Florida.
+Entertainment Television before landing jobs at WNDU in South Bend, Indiana, WPEC in West Palm Beach, Florida, and WSVN in Miami.

 The mother and wife was a competitive ice skater for more than 15 years.
 She and her skating partner made history as the first African-American ice dancing team.
 The pair won a bronze medal at the U.S. National Championships.